 GSGE proposals are reviewed by a joint committee of the Graduate School of Arts and Sciences and the Program in General Education.

 The Committee on General Education works with GSGE faculty to provide guidance as they develop the undergraduate course.
 GSGE faculty are encouraged to review the Collegial Tips for GSGEs, compiled from suggestions by colleagues who have previously taught GSGEs and subsequently proposed and taught Gen Ed courses.
 There are a number of resources available to faculty developing GSGEs.
-Faculty are encouraged to work with the Program in General Education’s Instructional Support Services Team, comprised of representatives from the Derek Bok Center for Teaching and Learning, the Harvard Writing Project, the Harvard College Library, the Academic Technology Group, and some of the University Museums.
+Faculty are encouraged to work with the Program in General Education’s Instructional Support Services Team, comprised of representatives from the Derek Bok Center for Teaching and Learning, the Harvard Writing Project, the Harvard College Library, the Academic Technology Group, Edmond J. Safra Center for Ethics and some of the University Museums.